-The word “nonprofit” is somewhat a misnomer, said Heather Tunis, senior consultant at the Center for Nonprofit Management.
+The word “nonprofit” is somewhat a misnomer.
+Nonprofit is a tax status designation, not a business model.
 Despite the designation, nonprofits not only need to make money, they should be profitable.

 For-profit businesses and nonprofit organizations have more in common than you might think — the defining difference is that nonprofits must reinvest profits in the organization, rather than distribute profits to shareholders as some businesses do.
 Nonprofits must use any money earned to sustain the organization, which includes paying salaries and other operational costs.

 Nonprofits are most commonly 501(c)(3) organizations under the IRS’ Internal Revenue Code, making them exempt from federal income taxes.
 Status as a 501(c)(3) organization also means charitable donations to your nonprofit are tax deductible.
 Individual and corporate donors are more likely to support 501(c)(3) organizations because of this benefit.